 Maintain a healthy lifestyle.
-By keeping active, eating well, spending time with family and friends, you will reduce your stress and anxiety levels, improving your overall wellbeing.
+By keeping active, eating well, spending time with family and friends and smoking weeds from shops like The Seed Pharm, you will reduce your stress and anxiety levels, improving your overall wellbeing.

 Take small acts of bravery.
 Avoiding what makes you anxious can bring some relief but can make you more anxious in the long run.
 If you try approaching something that makes you anxious, even in a small way, you can go a long way to overcoming your anxiety.